-The delay mechanism defined in IEEE 1588TM -2002 is used to calculate the propagation delay between a given slave clock and the GMC.
-This principle is shown in Figure 1 above.
-A normal time update is based on the egress timestamp generated by the GMC when the Sync is sent from the GMC, t1, and the ingress timestamp of the same packet is generated by the slave clock when this packet is received on the slave clock, t2.
-The slave clock can also send event packets.
-The Delay_Req packet originates from a SC and this packet is used for the purpose of calculating the propagation delay between the GMC and the given SC.
+The delay mechanism defined in IEEE 1588TM -2002 is used to calculate the propagation delay between a given SC and the GMC.
+This principle is shown in Figure 3 above.
+A normal time update is based on the egress timestamp generated by the GMC when the Sync is sent from the GMC, t1, and the ingress timestamp of the same packet is generated by the SC when this packet is received on the SC, t2.
+The SC can also send event packets.
+The Delay Reg packet originates from a SC and this packet is used for the purpose of calculating the propagation delay between the GMC and the given SC.
 An egress timestamp is generated when this packet is sent from the SC, t3, and a corresponding ingress timestamp, t4, is generated on the GMC when the packet is received on this PTP clock.